DerartuDagne/IBM-Data-Science-Professional-Certificates/08: Data Visualization with Python/Week_1 _Introduction to Data/README.md

-# Introduction to Data Visualization
+# Introduction to Data Visualization✨
 ## 🔑 Key Skills Learned

 - Data visualization and some of the best practices to keep in mind when creating plots and visuals.